PECOS-packages/PECOS/docs/user-guide/fault-catalog.md

   represent Pauli errors that commute with subsequent measurements.
 They must stay in the catalog for the correct uniform denominator.
 - `catalog.fault_configurations(k)` means exactly `k` distinct physical locations fire, not at most `k`.
-On an unparameterized catalog, k > 0 yields nothing (zero probabilities).
+Only alternatives with positive `absolute_probability` are yielded.
+On an unparameterized catalog, k > 0 yields nothing.
+On a parameterized catalog with some channels zeroed, locations from those channels are skipped.
 - Detector and observable metadata must be correct before building the catalog.
   Missing boundary detectors can make a correct decoder appear to fail.
 - `with_noise()` mutates the catalog in place.
 Previously held Python references to locations and faults update automatically.
 Decoders and samplers do NOT update -- they are snapshots.
 - The structural catalog includes ALL locations even when a channel probability is zero.
-Use `to_mechanisms()` to get only the nonzero mechanisms for raw sampling.
+The `meas_sampling()` backend internally filters zero-probability locations when building raw sampling mechanisms.

 ## Larger Example